Codeception/Codeception/docs/12-ParallelExecution.md

 ## Where to Start

 Codeception does not provide a command like `run-parallel`.
 There is no common solution that can play well for everyone.
+Here are the questions you will need to answer:

 * how parallel processes will be executed?
-* how my parallel processes won't affect each other?
+* how parallel processes won't affect each other?
 * will they use different databases?
 * will they use different hosts?
 * how should I split my tests across parallel processes?